Demi-urge/menace_sandbox/docs/sandbox_settings.md

 `SandboxSettings` can dynamically load different language model clients.
 The `preferred_llm_backend` field selects the primary backend.
-Available backends are defined by the `available_backends` mapping, which associates backend names with dotted import paths pointing to a factory function or client class returning an `LLMClient` instance.
+Available backends are defined by the `available_backends` mapping, which associates backend names with dotted import paths.
+These entries are registered with the `llm_registry` module so the router can instantiate them by name.

-Register a custom or private adapter by extending the mapping and selecting it as the preferred backend:
+Register a custom or private adapter by extending the mapping or by using the helpers in `llm_registry` and selecting it as the preferred backend:

 ```yaml
 preferred_llm_backend: custom